mnuessler/jekyll-asciinema/README.md

 ## Usage

-Use the tag as follow in your Jekyll pages and posts:
+Use the tag as follows in your Jekyll pages and posts:

     {% asciicast 123 %}

-This will create the associated script tag:
+This will render the associated script tag:

     <script type="text/javascript" src="https://asciinema.org/a/123.js" id="asciicast-123" async="async"></script>